Nemin32/Nemin32.github.io/_drafts/aorant.md

 that RuptureFarms is a very dangerous workplace, but that is due to the ruthless Sligs and the machines that'd make any OSHA agent cry.
 Why is the place littered with free-to-take explosives?
 It's practically screaming for workers to use it to rebel.

+#### Mudokons

+They're dumb simpletons...but that's alright.
+It is pretty obvious from his more recent interviews, that Lorne Lanning isn't exactly a fan of helpless Mudokons, that weight the player down, but I personally disagree somewhat.
+I think it's a great story element that the Mudokons have so long endured servitude that they're basically incapable of fighting back.
+Being wholly happy about fighting back and doing stunts at the first word from Abe would be quite unbelievable.

+I also really like that they're for the most part silent.
+It adds a lot to the oppressive atmosphere to see them work without a single word aside from the occasional grunt after being beaten by the Sligs.
+Similarly, I don't mind that they don't say anything after being saved (except in the case of the good ending), it is pretty obvious from the context that the player did the right thing, a pat on the back is pretty superfluous.

 #### Sligs